The College of Liberal Arts and Sciences policies

 Prelaw

 Students who plan to pursue a law-related profession should seek guidance from the preprofessional advising staff located in the Futures Center (ARM 112).
 There are no specific course requirements for entrance into law school.
-Courses that engage students in intense critical analysis and include substantial amounts of writing, however, are recommended as are practical experiences outside of the classroom (e.g., internships).
+Courses that engage students in intense critical analysis and include substantial amounts of writing, however, are recommended, as are practical experiences outside the classroom (e.g., internships).
 Students can schedule a meeting with a prelaw advisor by emailing prelawadvising@asu.edu, or they can visit Handshake.

 Academic (grade) grievance